prysmaticlabs/prysm/sharding/README.md

 This leads to significant computational burdens on collators that need to keep track of the state of a particular shard in the proposal process as part of the transaction packaging process.
 The potentially better approach outlined above is the idea of separating the transaction packaging process and the consensus mechanism into two separate nodes with different responsibilities. **Our model will be based on this separation and we will be releasing a proposer client alongside a collator client in our Ruby release**.

 The two nodes would interact through a cryptoeconomic incentive system where proposers would package transactions and send unsigned collation headers (with obfuscated collation bodies) over to collators with a signed message including a deposit.
 If a collator chooses to accept the proposal, he/she would be rewarded by the amount specified in the deposit.
-This would allow proposers to focus all of their computational power solely on state execution and organizing transactions into proposals.

 Along the same lines, it will make it easier for collators to constantly jump across shards to validate collations, as they no longer have the need for resyncing an entire state tree because they can simply receive collation proposals from proposer nodes.
 This is very important, as collator reshuffling is a crucial security consideration to prevent shard hostile takeovers.